devBayu/jwt-mongodb_with_redis/README.md

 1. clone this project first
      git clone https://git.enigmacamp.com/btpn-jenius/bayu-raman-adinata/jenius_bayur.a.git.

-2. install all depedencies in the required projects npm install
+2. install all depedencies in the required projects: npm install

 3. Run the application: